data-wizards/data-wizards.github.io/index.md

 December is always a busy month.
 Are you late for Christmas presents again this year?
 Do you have a lot of young nephew and nieces, and do not know how to choose from the million of books found online?

-PICTURES ON TWO BOOKCOVERS
+PICTURES ON TWO BOOKCOVERS ( Many and Pandy visit the Zoo 9024, the lord of the hat 6752)

 So, based on the looks of these two book covers, which one would you buy?
 Which one would you think had the highest review score?
 Take your time to think....

 Buckle up and get ready to go through the data story which will uncover the scientific answer to the questions above, and will make sure you are on the same _page_ as the younger ones for the holiday seasons in the years to come.

 ## Introduction